dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/steps-upstream_GATK.rst

 Add Read Groups
 +++++++++++++++

-This step uses ``AddReadGroups.py`` (https://github.com/dbmi-bgm/cgap-scripts) to add read groups information to the input ``bam`` file, according to lanes and flow-cells.
+This step uses ``AddReadGroups.py`` (https://github.com/dbmi-bgm/cgap-scripts) to add read groups information to the input ``bam`` file based on lanes and flow-cells identifiers.
-The script parses the ``bam`` file that contains a mix of multiple lanes and flow-cells, extracts read groups information from read headers and adds the proper read group to individual reads, unlike ``picard AddOrReplaceReadGroups`` which assumes a single read group throughout the file.
+The script extracts read groups information from read names and tags the reads accordingly.
+Unlike Picard ``AddOrReplaceReadGroups``, which assumes a single read group throughout the file, the script can handle files that contains a mix of multiple lanes and flow-cells.
-The output ``bam`` file is checked for integrity to ensure the file has a header and it is not truncated.
+The output ``bam`` file is checked for integrity to ensure there is a properly formatted header and the file is not truncated.

 * CWL: workflow_add-readgroups_plus_integrity-check.cwl